alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

     - ![Linux](https://img.shields.io/badge/-555?&logo=linux&logoColor=white) use your favourite package manager or install manually following the [instructions on GitHub](https://github.com/openssl/openssl)

 - `Docker Hub` account
     - The DSH makes use of several public Docker images.
-Due to Docker Hub download rate limits https://docs.docker.com/docker-hub/download-rate-limit/, we now require Docker credentials to ensure that all images are successfully downloaded at the time of deployment.
+      Due to Docker Hub download [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/), we now require Docker credentials to ensure that all images are successfully downloaded at the time of deployment.
     - We recommend using a personal access token (PAT) with Public Repo Read-Only permissions rather than your Docker account password.
       See [instructions on Docker](https://docs.docker.com/security/for-developers/access-tokens/) for details of how to create a PAT.